-- Behind the Mask: Understanding & Treating Depression in Adolescent Males
+- Behind the Mask: Understanding and Treating Depression in Adolescent Males

-- Mindfulness with Teens: Practical Strategies for Increasing Presence, Intention & Non-Judgment
+- Mindfulness with Teens: Practical Strategies for Increasing Presence, Focus, and Metacognition Skills

 Descriptions can be found below.
-Full day workshops typically run eight hours, which includes an hour-long lunch and two 15 minute breaks, for a total of six and a half hours of instruction.
+These trainings provide 6 general CEUs each and are typically scheduled 9:00am to 4:30pm, with an hour lunch and two 15-minute breaks.
 For more details or to schedule a presentation, contact me today.

-BEHIND THE MASK: UNDERSTANDING & TREATING DEPRESSION IN ADOLESCENT MALES
+BEHIND THE MASK: UNDERSTANDING AND TREATING DEPRESSION IN ADOLESCENT MALES

 Depression is soaring among adolescent males.
-However, these young men frequently go undiagnosed and untreated, often because they don’t exhibit standard diagnostic criteria.
-Instead – after a lifetime being told boys don’t cry – they’re angry, oppositional, self-destructive, or simply numb.
+Unfortunately, these young men frequently go undiagnosed and untreated, often because they don’t exhibit typical diagnostic criteria.
+Instead – after a lifetime being told boys don’t cry – they appear angry, oppositional, self-destructive, or simply numb.
 They hide behind these masks, pushing away the world and hoping nobody notices they’re actually sad, lonely, vulnerable boys.

-In this highly interactive workshop, we’ll develop the knowledge and skills to look behind those masks – in order to address the roots of this covert depression, the impact of the Guy Code, and the Stuckness that results when biological predispositions and environmental stressors collide.
-Since this Stuckness often includes Big Questions related to death, meaninglessness, and isolation, we’ll consider practical strategies for exploring existential themes with depressed adolescent males.
+In this workshop, we’ll develop the knowledge and skills to look behind those masks – in order to address the roots of this covert depression, the impact of the Guy Code, and the stuckness that results when biological predispositions and environmental stressors collide.
+Since this stuckness often includes Big Questions related to death, meaninglessness, and isolation, we’ll also consider practical strategies for exploring existential themes with depressed adolescent males.

-Often, these masks are attempts to avoid feelings, connections, and life.
-With that in mind, we’ll identify practical strategies for building therapeutic alliance by improving trustworthiness, nurturing connectedness, and developing therapeutic presence.
+These masks are attempts to avoid feelings, connections, and life.
+With that in mind, we’ll identify practical strategies for building therapeutic alliance by improving our trustworthiness, nurturing connectedness, and developing therapeutic presence.
 Throughout the day, we’ll also consider a variety of field-tested strategies to help adolescent males get unstuck, start moving forward, and leave their masks behind.

-MINDFULNESS WITH TEENS: PRACTICAL STRATEGIES FOR INCREASING PRESENCE, INTENTION & NON-JUDGMENT
+MINDFULNESS WITH TEENS: PRACTICAL STRATEGIES FOR INCREASING PRESENCE, FOCUS, AND METACOGNITION SKILLS

-Research shows that practicing mindfulness can be extremely helpful to those challenged by depression, anxiety, ADHD, substance use disorders, and more.
-In fact, mindfulness is an essential component of several evidence-based practices, such as Dialectical Behavior Therapy and Acceptance and Commitment Therapy.
+Mindfulness can be extremely helpful to those challenged by depression, anxiety, ADHD, substance use disorders, and more.
+In fact, mindfulness is an essential component of evidence-based practices such as Dialectical Behavior Therapy and Acceptance and Commitment Therapy.

 However, the abstract nature of mindfulness can make it challenging to teach in ways that are meaningful and translate into the daily lives of many teen clients.
-In fact, those clients who would find mindfulness the most difficult to practice — due to significant impulse control issues, extreme hyper-vigilance, or chronic chaos-making behaviors — are generally the ones who would most benefit from it!
+In fact, those teen clients who would get the most benefit from mindfulness, are often the ones who find it difficult to practice — due to significant impulse control issues, extreme hyper-vigilance, or chronic chaos-making behaviors.

 Our task as helpers, then, is to present mindfulness in ways that are concrete, accessible and provide obvious value.
 This workshop will focus on strategies for doing just that.
 Along the way, we’ll also develop a deeper understanding of mindfulness, review the evidence supporting clinical applications of mindfulness, and develop practical skills for integrating mindfulness into our own work as professional helpers.